c-ramirez/spring-boot-microservices/README.md

 # spring-boot-microservices
-example of an microservices environment
+example of a microservices environment